Deviatespark/fuel-price-analysis/README.md

 ## 🚀 How to Run

 1. Place your dataset in the project directory (named `prix_carburants.csv`).
-2. Run the script:
+2. Run the notebook:

 ```bash
 jupyter notebook fuel_price_analysis.ipynb
 ```

-3. The script will:
+3. The notebook will:
    - Filter the data for the province **MADRID**
    - Clean price columns (converts '1,529' to 1.529)
    - Generate an automatic EDA report using AutoViz